Interplay between topology and interactions in superconducting chains: The solution

 and an equivalent equation for $\alpha_{Bi}$.
 Since $\alpha_A^{\dagger}(k)=\alpha_A(-k)$, only $\alpha_A(k=0)$ is a Majorana operator~\cite{shen}.
 In terms of these operators the Hamiltonian can be written as,

 where we wrote $J_i=J e^{i Q r_i}$.
-The homogeneous, or uniform configuration, with a localized electron on each site of the lattice, $n_f=1$, corresponds to $Q=0$.
-The staggered configuration, where the values of $K_i$ alternate between $\pm1$, such that $n_f=1$ and $n_f=0$, in consecutive sites, corresponds to $Q= \pi$ ($n_f=(1/2)(1+i \beta_{Ai}\beta_{Bi})$).
+The homogeneous configuration, with a localized electron on each site of the lattice, $n_{fi}=1$, corresponds to $Q=0$.
+The staggered configuration, where the values of $K_i$ alternate between $\pm1$, such that $n_{fi}$ takes values $0$ and $1$ in consecutive sites, corresponds to $Q= \pi$.
+Notice that $n_{fi}=(1/2)(1+i \beta_{Ai}\beta_{Bi})$.
 Among all possible configurations, these two play an important role, as we discuss below.

-The excitations of the system can be obtained from the Hamiltonian of the infinite chain, Eq.~\ref{eq}.
-For the uniform configuration ($Q=0$), we get,
+The excitations of the system are given by the k-dependent eigenvalues of the Hamiltonian Eq.~\ref{eq}~\cite{alicea,altland}.
+For the homogeneous configuration ($Q=0$), we get,

 and $\omega_{h(3,4)}(k)=\pm \omega_{h(1,2)}(k)$.
-The excitations in the staggered configuration with $Q=\pi$ are given by
+The excitations in the staggered configuration, with $Q=\pi$, are given by